 Lance graduated from Hamline University in St. Paul, Minnesota, and went to Law School at Boston College Law School, where he was the Managing Editor of the Boston College Law Review.
 He clerked for Judge Harris L Hartz on the United States Court of Appeals for the Tenth Circuit.
-Lance lives in Bethesda, Maryland with his wife and three children.
+Lance lives in Chevy Chase, Maryland with his wife and three children.
 He was born and raised near the Twin Cities of Minneapolis and St. Paul, where his defense career began as an ice hockey goalie.

 Lance Wade has served as lead counsel for:

 - the CEO of a Fortune 500 company in a public corruption investigation